knowler/words/content/rust-for-a-rusty-game-developer-01.md

 (i.e. making a game), the book did include some great exercises which helped me get the underlying theories and values which are core to Rust as a language.
-The final project in the book was a multi-threaded web server and it was my motivation.
+The final project in the book was a multi-threaded web server and it was my motivation to finish reading 😂.
 Overall, I would recommend the book to anyone wanting to begin with Rust.
 Sure you might want something that is more practical and has less theory, but if you take the time to read the book, you’ll understand why Rust is the way it is.
 After reading the book, I discovered _[Rust By Example]_ which satisfies the desire for a resource that is more practical and straightforward; a great reference to keep while programming in Rust.

 ### Documentation